a-flyleaf/ygbtdm/au/notyet/ii-3.md

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>[KL frowns, conflicted]</figcaption></figure>

-But she has no reason to believe me, even if I <i>you have to do it you have to strike now</i> no no no <i>she's off guard this is your one shot</i> I *will not* let myself I can't I---
+But she has no reason to believe me, even if I <i>you have to act you have to strike now</i> no no no <i>she's off guard this is your one shot</i> I *will not* let myself I can't I---

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>[KL reaches out, grabs the metal rod thing---]</figcaption></figure>